 Physical Education is a required subject for all students.
 A note from a physician must be presented before a student is excused from participating.

-A Violin performance program is offered for students in Grades 3 - 5.
+A Violin Program is offered for students in Grades 3-4, which becomes optional in Grades 5-8.

 Humanities are offered to students in Grades 6-8 once per week and provide students with enrichment opportunities.

 Safe Environment